Photon-HDF5/phconvert/README.md

 <a href="http://photon-hdf5.org/" target="_blank">Photon-HDF5</a>
 files, a file format for time stamp-based single-molecule spectroscopy.
-Additionally, *phconvert* can convert a few common binary formats used in in single-molecule spectroscopy (PicoQuant .HT3/.PT3/.PTU, Becker & Hickl .SPC/.SET) to Photon-HDF5.
+Additionally, *phconvert* can convert a few common binary formats used in in single-molecule spectroscopy (PicoQuant .HT3/.PT3/.PTU,.T3R, Becker & Hickl .SPC/.SET) to Photon-HDF5.

 For questions or issues running this software please use the [Photon-HDF5 Google Group](https://groups.google.com/forum/#!forum/photon-hdf5) or open an [issue on GitHub](https://github.com/Photon-HDF5/phconvert/issues).

+## What's new

+**Oct.
+2017:** Phconvert 0.8 relased, see the [release notes](https://github.com/Photon-HDF5/phconvert/releases/tag/0.8).

 ## Quick-start: Converting files to Photon-HDF5